kyleclo/structural/README.md

-## Forecaster for Structural Time Series model forecasting
+# Forecaster for Structural Time Series model forecasting

-This repo contains a "lite" version of a structural time series model provided in Facebook's Prophet library for Python.
-I'm planning on extending this module in a different direction, but `example.py` shows that the base functionality (univariate time-series forecasting of daily data) hasn't changed.
+This Python module contains a "lite" version of the structural time series model implemented in Prophet, an open-source library released by Facebook.
 See the original repo here: https://github.com/facebookincubator/prophet.

+Like Prophet, this module is for performing univariate time-series forecasting of daily data.

 This code is released under the BSD 3-Clause license, which I've included in this repo under `LICENSE`.

-#### Compared to Prophet
+## Compared to Prophet

-This library provides a `Structural` class that implements Prophet's structural time series model with "linear growth" trend.
-The original Stan model definition has not changed (see `linear.stan`).
+This library provides a `Structural` class that implements Prophet's structural time series model with "linear growth" trend, aka `Prophet(growth='linear')`.
+The original Stan model definition has not changed (see `./stan_models/linear.stan`).

-Major differences between the `Structural` (here) and `Prophet` (original) classes include:
+Major differences between the `Structural` (this) and `Prophet` (original) classes include:

   - Prophet compiles its Stan models upon installation and loads them in `Prophet.fit()`.
 This library compiles and saves its Stan models when `Structural.fit()` is called for the first time, and future calls will use the saved copy.
 This makes model development easier: For example, adding an option to force the Stan model to recompile at run-time is more convenient than reinstalling the library each time I modify the `.stan` file.
   - `Prophet.set_changepoints()` generated changepoints using `np.linspace` over the first 80% of training set dates.  `Structural.generate_changepoints()` changepoints are placed at the beginning of each month (excluding the first and last) in the training data.